 Here is a beautiful video made by expedition filmmaker, Stanzin Jigmet, about the electrification of Ralakung village:

-Prior to this, the expeditioners set up innovation (education) centres in the villages of Phe and Skiagam.
+Prior to this, the expeditioners set up innovation (education) centres in the villages of Phey and Skiagam.
 The Raspberry Pi computer systems to be installed are extremely energy-efficient.
-With no internet access, the computer systems is linked to special hard drives called a RACHEL device that create a WiFi hotspot to access a library of learning resources that it contains for the students – a virtual internet (not connected to the worldwide web), the next best solution.
+With no internet access, the computer systems are linked to special hard drives called RACHEL devices that create a WiFi hotspot to access a library of learning resources that it contains for the students – a virtual internet (not connected to the worldwide web), that is the next best solution.
 More information about the GHE expedition can be found HERE.